 Patients need to quit smoking at least a month before and after the surgery.
-Blood thinners such as aspirin, anti-inflammatory drugs, herbal teas and oral supplements are forbidden for at least 2 weeks before the procedure.
+Blood thinners such as aspirin, anti-inflammatory drugs, herbal teas and supplements are forbidden for at least 2 weeks before the procedure.

-X-rays of the chin and face are taken first, then based on these x-rays the surgeon will decide on which parts of the chin area to modify based on these x-rays.
+Prior to surgery, x-rays of the chin and face are taken and the surgeon decides on which parts of the chin area to modify based on these x-rays.

-Depending on the patient’s expectation and his or her facial balance, one of these procedures can be performed: mentoplasty surgery, sliding genioplasty surgery, chin augmentation surgery or chin implant surgery may be performed.
+Depending on the patient’s expectation and his or her facial balance, one of these procedures can be performed: mentoplasty surgery, sliding genioplasty surgery, chin augmentation surgery or chin implant surgery.

-If the patient requires a chin implant, the surgeon will create a small pocket in front of the chin bone but under the muscle – the chin implant will be placed here.
+If the patient requires a chin implant, the surgeon will create a small pocket in front of the chin bone but under the muscle in order to place the implant.

 ● Bone grafted from the patient

 An artificial chin implant is one of the most preferred options as it has a lower risk of developing complications such as infections.
 The surgeon may also create cuts into the jaw bone or remove and reposition the chin bone for a better effect.

 Overnight stay is not required

 The average chin implant surgery recovery period lasts around 3 weeks.
 Patients usually return to work and normal activities in around 2 weeks.
 Patients need to sleep face-up, their heads should be elevated, for a minimum of 1 to 2 weeks after surgery.
 It helps control post-op swelling and protect the incisions.

 Around 80% of the post-op swelling will gradually disappear in 3 weeks.
 Patients should avoid chewing for the first few days after the procedure – liquid or soft foods can be consumed during this time.